 It’s time to bring your own bag to the grocery store!
 Lots of stores will give you a discount off your total grocery bill just for bringing in a reusable bag.
 Your savings will usually run somewhere between 5–10 cents per bag!
 Five bags could save you anywhere from 25–50 cents.
 Hey, savings are savings!

 People do a lot of silly things when they’re hungry.
-They say things they don’t really mean, eat all of their roommate’s chips, and aimlessly stroll the grocery store aisles.
+They say things they don’t really mean, eat all of their roommate’s chips, and aimlessly stroll the grocery store aisles like zombies.

 And while your best friend might not hold you responsible for what you said when you were “hangry,” your grocery bill won’t let you off the hook so easily.
 Step away from the 48-count of frozen waffles and put back that pineapple upside-down cake from the bakery.

 Walk into the grocery store with a full stomach, and you might be shocked by how much lower your grocery bill is!

 It sounds like a chore, but meal planning can actually be a lot of fun when you’re learning how to save money on groceries.
 Pick a day of the week when you’ll plan out the meals.
 Once you decide what you’ll make for breakfasts, lunches and dinners, write out each ingredient needed for those meals—plus a few snacks, of course.
 Try to use ingredients you already have on hand before you think about the other ingredients you need to shop for.